-My friends Michael Culhane and Melissa Gordon will join me on March 14!
+My friends Michael Culhane and Emily Zuzik will join me on March 14!
 (Facebook RSVP)

 I met Michael through the annual Harry Nilsson Singalongs, and Melissa at The Beatle Jam at Hotel Cafe.
 So, obviously, we all share a deep love for inventive pop that goes beyond Laurel Canyon (not to say that individual Beatles and Harry didn’t do some time in my old neighborhood!).
 Melissa joined us for the sampler show back in January for a couple songs, so I’m excited to hear her expanded set.
 And I’ll be accompanying Michael, so I’m just getting to know his music and excited for what we’ll do.